Top 5 Reasons Your IP Address Might Be Blocked (And How to Fix It)

 Top 5 Reasons Your IP Might Be Blocked

-1. Suspicious Activity or Abuse: Brute-force attacks, spam, or behavior resembling automated bots can result in automatic blocking.
+1. Suspicious or Automated Activity: Excessive login attempts, spam, or behavior that resembles automated bots can trigger automatic blocking.

-3. Blacklisted IP Address: Your IP might have a bad reputation due to previous abuse—even if you weren’t responsible.
+3. Blacklisted IP Address: Your IP may have a poor reputation due to previous misuse, even if you were not responsible.

-5. Violation of Terms of Service: Bots, scrapers, and unsupported tools can get your IP banned.
+5. Violation of Terms of Service: Using bots, scrapers, or unsupported tools may result in an IP ban.

 How to Fix a Blocked IP Address